AlexanderProd/gatsby-theme-photography-portfolio/README.md

 ### For a new site

-If you’re creating a new site and want to use this theme, you can use the blog a starter.
-This will generate a new site that pre-configures use of the blog theme.
+If you’re creating a new site and want to use this theme, you can use the default gatsby starter and add install the photography portfolio theme.

 ### For an existing site